EDP Renovaveis Seeks to Boost Growth in Asia through Direct Renewable Power Sales to Japanese and Korean Companies

 Pedro Vasconcelos, the chief operating officer for Asia-Pacific, expressed the company's enthusiasm about the negotiations, stating, “We're actually in negotiation… and actually starting to open up to the Japanese and South Korean corporates, which can itself be a huge enabler for growth.”

 Currently, the Asia-Pacific region constitutes only 5% of EDP's total energy portfolio.
-However, the company has made significant strides in boosting its power generation capacity in Asia through notable investments in renewable energy projects in and the acquisition of solar firm Sunseap.
+However, the company has made significant strides in boosting its power generation capacity in Asia through notable investments in renewable energy projects in Vietnam and the acquisition of solar firm Sunseap.
 As a result, its Asia power generation capacity has grown 25-fold in just one year, reaching 712 megawatts (MW).

 EDPR's future plans include expanding its presence in Australia, China, Vietnam, and Singapore, with a focus on replicating its successful operations in Singapore.
 In Singapore, the company supplies green energy to Meta, Amazon, and Microsoft.